antmicro/kenning/docs/source/onnx-conversion-support.md

 It requires implementing:

-* method for importing ONNX model for a given framework,
+* a method for importing ONNX model for a given framework,
-* method for exporting ONNX model from a given framework,
+* a method for exporting ONNX model from a given framework,
-* list of models implemented in a given framework, where each model will be exported to ONNX, and then imported back to the framework.
+* a list of models implemented in a given framework, where each model will be exported to ONNX, and then imported back to the framework.

 The `ONNXConversion` class implements a method for converting the models.
-It catches exceptions and any issues in the import/export methods, and provides the report on conversion status per model.
+It catches exceptions and any issues in the import/export methods, and provides a report on conversion status per model.

 Look at the [TensorFlowONNXConversion class](https://github.com/antmicro/kenning/blob/main/kenning/onnxconverters/tensorflow.py) for an example of API usage.